The Temples of Britain:

-You may also want to attend the glorious musical service of Choral Evensong performed free of charge in churches and cathedrals across Britain and Ireland – to coordinate your church visit with Evensong, click here.
+You may also want to attend the glorious musical service of Choral Evensong performed free of charge by highly-skilled choirs in churches and cathedrals across Britain and Ireland – to coordinate your church visit with Evensong, click here.

 The BPT believes churches are uniquely important focal points of community spiritual experience, and as houses of God they should have room for all, without judgement or hatred.
 It would seem that the core purpose of religion is in its name – re-legion, to undo separateness – from ourselves, each other, nature and God.
 The tendency for religious experience to create separation – tribal boundaries, discrimination, anger and war – seems to indicate that some are doing it wrong.
 Modern British pilgrimage would like to provide a ritual experience that can reverse this tendency.
 And churches – public temples – are the perfect holy places for this to occur.

 Of course, this is not always possible.
 Many British churches are locked, for reasons of security or logistics.
 This is a problem, and as a pilgrim you have a clear mandate to open them up.
 Look to the noticeboard and ring phone numbers given.
 If asked why you want to go in, say you want to pray.
 It opens doors.